Book & Greeting Card Ordering Information

-GST is not charged on postage or goods that I mail direct to an overseas address.
+GST is not charged on postage or goods mailed direct to an overseas address.

 Please note that any import duties levied by the destination country are the responsibility of the person that the freight is addressed to.

 If you live outside Australia, you simply place your order online and pay the total in Australian dollars.
 When the transaction is processed, the banks involved convert the Australian dollars into the currency of the country you bank in.
 So the currency exchange is not something you (or I) have to be tangled up in.
 My bank charges me a small fee (approx 1%) for currency conversions every time payment is accepted from a credit card that is not Australian, but this cost is not passed on to you.
-Please note that some credit card companies do charge customers a fee for purchases made in other currencies, eg MasterCard charge their Australian customers 2.5% for purchases made in currencies other than AUD.
+Please note, most credit card companies do charge cardholders a fee for purchases made in other currencies, eg MasterCard charge their Australian customers around 2.5% for purchases made in currencies other than AUD.
 This is information that would be spelt out in your credit card provider's terms & conditions.
-However this overseas transaction rate is not likely to amount to much - for example 2.5% of $100 is only $2.50.
+However, remember this overseas transaction rate is not likely to amount to much - for example 2.5% of $100 is only $2.50.
 It's only if you're doing a large amount of international currency conversions that it starts to add up to a noticeable amount.

 How exactly does currency exchanging work?

-For example - if you are in the U.S., you pay $84.00 Australian dollars to have one copy of the book 'A Million Acre Masterpiece' mailed to you.
-The bank I use (the National Australia Bank) then asks the bank that issued your credit card, for $84 Australian dollars (AUD).
-Your bank pays the National Australia Bank $84 AUD, which is credited to my account.
-Your bank then charges your credit card account with the amount of US Dollars that it had to use to buy $84 AUD.
+For example - if you are in the U.S. and you place an order worth $90 Australian dollars, the bank I use (the National Australia Bank) then asks the bank that issued your credit card, for $90 Australian dollars (AUD).
+Your bank pays the National Australia Bank $90 AUD, which is credited to my account.
+Your bank then charges your credit card account with the amount of US Dollars that it had to use to buy $90 AUD.
 If the AUD exchange rate for your country's currency is higher, then purchases will cost you less when converted, and vice versa.
 Exchange rates constantly fluctuate, however the value of the Australian dollar is not usually very volatile, and the value usually rises far more slowly than it falls.
 Currencies are exchanged at the official rate that applied when the transaction was made.

-There is a link to a currency converter in the shopping cart/order page, so when the total of your order appears on the shopping cart/order page you can just click on the currency converter and enter the total to be exchanged, to view the exact amount you will be charged in your country's currency, at that time.
+There is a link to a currency converter in the shopping cart/order page, so when the total of your order appears on the shopping cart/order page you can just click on the currency converter and enter the total to be exchanged, to view the approximate amount you will be charged in your country's currency, at that time.
 Or you can type AUD and the code for your country's currency (eg 'AUD into USD') into Google or one of the many other online currency converters.
 Note that exchange rates credit card companies pay out on for international transactions may be slightly below rates paid by banks and other more competitive currency exchangers.

 Comprehensive lists of the standard 3-letter currency codes used for all countries can be found at Wikipedia (with other code information) and XE Currency Exchange (in order of code or country).
 The currency codes for the countries I most often receive orders from are: EUR - Euro, GBP - Pounds Sterling [UK], DKK - Danish Krone, NZD - New Zealand Dollar, CAD - Canadian Dollar, USD - US Dollars, ZAR - South African Rand, ARS - Argentine Peso, BRL - Brazilian Real.

-This is a mail order business so orders cannot be picked up in person.
-If people were calling in I'd never get anything else done, so staff would have to be employed.
+This is a mail order business so sorry, no orders can't be picked up in person.
+If people were calling in work would be constantly interrupted, so staff would have to be employed.
 This would necessitate raising the price of books, cards and photographs by at least double, in order to raise the money required to pay wages.
-I do not have a retail outlet or art gallery - this website is my 'shop' - open 24/7, worldwide.
+I don't have a retail outlet or art gallery - this website is my 'shop' - open 24/7, worldwide.
 Postage is included in the cost of books and cards sent to Australian addresses, so in-person sales (eg at book launches, art exhibitions and tradefairs) are the same price, anyway.
-Yes I know you might only live just down the road, but so do another 180,000 Townsvilleans.

 Giving books as presents